sleep46/imgui/misc/freetype/README.md

 # imgui_freetype

-Build font atlases using FreeType instead of stb_truetype (which is the default font rasterizer in Dear ImGui).
+Build font atlases using FreeType instead of stb_truetype (which is the default font rasterizer in Dear ImGui)
-<br>by @vuhdo, @mikesart, @ocornut.

 ### Usage